jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

     .                       |_/    /dev/stdout and /dev/stderr
 ```

+You install this script on a cloud-service computer, you add it to the
+`crontab` so  it will run  at 4 AM and  you close the  connection with
+this server.
+When the script  runs at 4 AM,  how many light  rays are
+deflected  by a  lens  or  reflected by  a  mirror?
+How many  photons
+activate a photo-sensor  (human retina or CCD)?
+Answer: zero.
+Nothing
+in this experiment has any relations with optics.

 ## The Best Recognition Engine

 The best recongnition  engine is built around a neural  network and it